devleague/all-my-exes/README.md

 # All My Exes

-All My Exes actually has nothing to do with Texas but RegExp is fun so what the heck-sas?
+All My Exes actually has nothing to do with Texas but regular expressions are fun so what the heck-sas?

 ## Description